I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfioqueue-retrievenextrequest.md

 If a driver configures an I/O queue for manual dispatching of I/O requests, the driver can call the <b>RetrieveNextRequest</b> method to obtain the next request from the queue.
 For more information about manually dispatching I/O requests, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/configuring-dispatch-mode-for-an-i-o-queue">Configuring Dispatch Mode for an I/O Queue</a>.

 If a driver configures an I/O queue for sequential dispatching of I/O requests, the driver can still call the <b>RetrieveNextRequest</b> method to obtain the next request from the queue without receiving an error.
 Although the framework permits the driver to call <b>RetrieveNextRequest</b> to retrieve a request from a sequential queue, the driver should only call <b>RetrieveNextRequest</b> before the driver completes the current request.
 Otherwise, if the driver attempts to call <b>RetrieveNextRequest</b> after the driver completes the current request, a race condition might occur.
 This race condition occurs between the framework's automatic dispatching of the next request from the sequential queue and the driver's call to <b>RetrieveNextRequest</b> to retrieve the next request.

-The following code example, which is from the <a href="http://go.microsoft.com/fwlink/p/?linkid=256202">umdf_fx2</a> sample driver, polls the queue for requests for as long as requests can be retrieved.
-The code first verifies if requests are associated with a specific file object.

 ## Requirements
 | &nbsp; | &nbsp; |